Red Paddle Co 11’3’’ Sport Stand Up Paddle Board

 The longer a paddleboard is, the better tracking it will typically have, and the rule holds true with the 11’3’’ Sport.
 Form does impact the overall tracking of a paddleboard, but with the 11’3’’ length you’ll be able to maintain a largely straight line in the water with just an okay paddling form.
 This doesn’t have as great tracking as the 12’6’’ Sport, but as a result it does force beginners to correct their form more often than the longer RPC Sport touring models.

-The drawn out nose reduces drag and improves the overall speed of the paddleboard, as does the new 2021 rubberised speed tail.
+The drawn out nose reduces drag and improves the overall speed of the paddleboard, as does the rubberised speed tail.
 By putting a tight edge on the tail, water release is improved and the 11’3’’ Sport is able to build speed faster as a result.
 We were really impressed at how much of a difference the speed tail makes, as the 11’3’’ Sport was able to keep up with longer touring/racing SUPs that didn’t have the speed tail.